Transition to high school

 Support for students who are learning English as an additional language or dialect

-Contact your school to discuss how they meet the needs of EAL/D learners.
+Contact your school to discuss how they support the needs of EAL/D learners.

 Inclusive education in schools

-Inclusive education ensures all that students, regardless of differences, can fully participate in learning with their peers.
+Inclusive education ensures all that students, regardless of differences, can fully access and participate in learning with their peers.

 The NSW Department of Education values diverse school communities and is dedicated to creating an inclusive education system that includes every student, regardless of disability, ethnicity, socioeconomic status, nationality, language, gender, sexual orientation, or faith.
 This is done by making customised changes and using teaching methods that address the specific needs of each student